Junior Professionals in Delegations

 Every 24 months, the EEAS and EC open a call for expression of interest.

-The starting of the traineeships will be between September/October 2021.
+The start of the traineeships will be between September/October 2023.

 Who can apply